uadmin/uadmin/docs/tutorial/part2.rst

 As you can see, the password field is not shown in the output.
 Why?
 If you go back to the Friend model, the password field has the tag name "list_exclude".
 It means it will hide the field or column name in the model structure.

-In the example below we linked the Friend model into TODO model, now the TODO model will return its data as a field in the Friend model.
+In the example below we linked the Friend model into Todo model, now the Todo model will return its data as a field in the Friend model.

 .. code-block:: go